Saxophone Care and Maintenance

-Possibly the most important saxophone care rule, your saxophone should have a pull through cleaning cloth (chamois) which will have a weight on the end.
-This should be pulled through the saxophone after each playing to remove condensation and moisture from inside the saxophone from being played.
+Possibly the most important saxophone care rule is that your saxophone should have a pull through cleaning cloth (chamois) which will have a weight on the end.
+This should be pulled through the saxophone after each playing to remove condensation and moisture from inside the saxophone after being played.
 By cleaning the inside, it will extend the life of the pads and mechanisms on the instrument.
 This should be used on the main body and crook of the saxophone.

-To clean the outside of the instrument simply use a microfibre polishing cloth.
+To clean the outside of the instrument simply use a microfiber polishing cloth.
 You don’t need to use any liquid polish on a saxophone.

 Storing the saxophone